Wayfiding/Python/Flask_RESTFul_API_JSON/README.md

 </div>

 # About
-> This is simple Task Master built in Flask, all this little applicantion was developed following the [video](https://www.youtube.com/watch?v=Z1RJmh_OqeA&ab_channel=freeCodeCamp.org) on freecodecamp.
-After that was deployed on Heroku.
+> This a Restful API project for Flask, developed by [Pretty Printed](https://prettyprinted.com/), you can see the entire video [there](https://www.youtube.com/watch?v=WxGBoY5iNXY&ab_channel=PrettyPrinted).
+On thi project were made a restful api for authenticating with JSON web token and routes for CRUD on  ToDo task.

 ## How to use